Concordium/concordium-update-proposals/source/CIS/cis-6.rst

 ^^^^^^^^^^

 The status defined by this specification are serialized using one byte to discriminate the different statuses that an item can have.
-The smart contract can have upto 255 different statuses defined for an item.
+The smart contract can have up to 255 different statuses defined for an item.

 It is serialized as: a byte of value (``n``)::